RDCLder/Programming_Notes/DSA/introduction.md

       - Comment 2
         - If neither end case is met, the loop continues iterating to check which subArray has a smaller number to append to the final array.
         - Each time a number is appended, its respective sub array's index is incremented by one to represent moving on to the next biggest number in that array.

 - Proof that merge sort is faster
   - Computation speed (runtime) is a direct consequence of how many step-by-step operations need to be performed to execute all the code.
   - Merge sort has less than or equal ```4n + 2``` operations for an array of n elements.
-Merge sort is therefore ```constant * log2(n) + constant * n.
+    - Merge sort is therefore ```constant * log2(n) + constant * n.```
+    - Assuming n is greater than or equal to 1, we can "generalize" this into ```6n * logN + 6n``` operations.
   - Traditional sorting algorithms (insertion, selection, bubble) are all quadratic whichh will be larger.
+  - Recursion Tree Model
+    - Root: